krahets/hello-algo/en/docs/chapter_sorting/bubble_sort.md

 ## Efficiency optimization

-We find that if no swaps are performed in a round of "bubbling," the array is already sorted, and we can return the result immediately.
+We find that if no swaps are performed in a round of "bubbling", the array is already sorted, and we can return the result immediately.
 Thus, we can add a flag `flag` to monitor this situation and return immediately when it occurs.

 Even after optimization, the worst-case time complexity and average time complexity of bubble sort remain at $O(n^2)$; however, when the input array is completely ordered, it can achieve the best time complexity of $O(n)$.